HussamAlBasha/IDS-Institute-for-Design-Strategies/README.md

 # Internship

-In this Private repository I am summarizing and documenting what I could understand and apply from soundscape repository (https://github.com/MitchellAcoustics/Soundscapy)
+In this repository I am summarizing and documenting what I could understand and apply from soundscape repository (https://github.com/MitchellAcoustics/Soundscapy)

 # Soundscapy for Façade Design